Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 Nutrition

-Stumpies need 1.5 to 2.5 cups of high-quality dry dog food every day.
-This should be divided into at least two meals.
-Ensure the dog food is as nutritious as possible.
-It should have the basic nutrients: proteins, fat, carbohydrates, vitamins and minerals.
+Stumpies need 1.5 to 2.5 cups of high-quality dry dog food daily, divided into at least two meals.
+Ensure the dog food is as nutritious as possible, containing essential nutrients: proteins, fat, carbohydrates, vitamins, and minerals.

 Grooming